manymoments/manymoments.github.io/_posts/2019-11-02-primary-backup-for-2-servers-and-omission-failures-is-impossible.markdown

 Similarly, the view of server 2 in world B and world C is indistinguishable.
 Since in worlds B and C, client $2$ only communicates with server $2$, it also has indistinguishable views.

-So in world C, the two clients will see conflicting states, and this is a violation of safety.
+So in world C, the two clients will see conflicting states and this is a violation of safety.

 Notes: